smirarab/pasta/README.txt

       iterations ("Iteration Limit" settings) or the amount of time in hours (the "Time Limit (h)" settings).

-    * If you choose the "Blind Mode Enabled", mode SATe will accept tree/alignment proposals even if they do not improve the ML score.
+    * If you choose "Blind Mode Enabled", SATe will accept tree/alignment proposals even if they do not improve the ML score.
 At the end of the run, the tree alignment pair with the highest ML score will be returned.
-If "blind" mode is not in effect, then only pairs with a higher ML score will be accepted.
+If the "blind" mode is not in effect, then only pairs with a higher ML score will be accepted.

     * When you are running in "blind" mode, you can elect to have the stopping rule